 3. Focusing on one holiday only

 The era of technology and eCommerce has given customers convenience and many new events to shop for the holidays.
 Shopping events, such as Black Friday, Small Business Saturday, Singles’ Day, free shipping day, and Cyber Monday are great opportunities for every business to share special offers for their customers, increasing sales.
-For example, Cyber Monday alone was predicted to generate over US$11.8 billion+ in sales in 2021.
+For example, Consumers spend a total of $11.3 billion on Cyber Monday each year.
 That shows that the holiday season is an incredible time to take advantage of.

 Having different offers throughout the holiday season is a great way to keep your customers engaged.
 Keep in mind that how you present your special offers to your customers is crucial to differentiate yourself from your competitors.
 Interactive Content, such as Interactive Flipbooks, Interactive Videos, or Marketing Games can help you get the attention of your customers.